Accounts payable

 4. When expenses are incurred or services are purchased on account:

-If some professional services (such as marketing, legal or IT related services etc.) are acquired or expenses are incurred and the payment for them is to be made in future, the accounts payable liability arises which is recorded by means of the following journal entry:
+If some professional services are acquired or expenses are incurred whose payment is to be made on a future date, an accounts payable liability is recorded by means of the following journal entry:

 Relevant expense [Dr.]